Skip to content ↓

 Behaviour

 The ‘Good to be Green’ behaviour system will continue as usual across the school with children starting each morning and afternoon on a green card.
-Class Dojos can be earnt by children for doing what is expected throughout the day, with Class Dojos of the Week being displayed in the class.
-Each Friday the Dojo winner of the week and runner up will receive a certificate .
+Class Dojos can be earned by children for doing what is expected throughout the day.

 Platinum Cards are awarded for going way above and beyond and for really wowing!
 A certificate and prize will be presented in Thursday’s Celebration Assembly in front of the whole school.
 House points are also awarded for Platinum Cards and they will be displayed on the website Platinum page.